treydock/puppet-zfsonlinux/README.md

 #####`service_hasstatus`

-The zfs service hasstatus value.
+The zfs service hasstatus value for ZoL < 0.6.5.
+Sets the hasstatus value for zfs-import on ZoL >= 0.6.5.
 Default is OS specific.

-**Only applies to ZoL < 0.6.5**

 #####`service_hasrestart`